maydoxx1/Maydo/README.md

-Hi ihave scripts you need it .end
+Hi ihave scripts you need it
 Warning some script on dark web !
+THE END